Albuquerque restaurant hit by vandals in recent months

 “It’s scary, it’s really scary.
 Both my parents are super scared too,” said Bajaj.
 “We’ve been here for a really long time but we’ve never experienced anything like that.”

-“I feel bad for the guy, he should get help, what’s going through his mind,” said Bajaj.

-The family said they’ve contacted police after each incident.
-But is now also pleading with the people responsible to stop.
+The family said they’ve contacted the police after each incident.
+However, now they’re also pleading with the people responsible to stop.

 “Why do this?
 What’s going through your mind to just attempt something like this.
 To anybody,” said Bajaj.

-A spokesperson with APD said they would not answer our question over the weekend about whether there are any suspect leads in this case.
+A spokesperson with the Albuquerque Police Department said they would not answer KRQE News 13’s questions over the weekend about whether there are any suspect leads in this case.